madeinouweland/electron-navigator/readme.md

 # electron-navigator

-This example shows you how to create a navigator that creates viewmodels depending on the navigation state.
+This example shows you how to create a navigator in an electron app.
+Viewmodels are (re)created depending on the navigation state.

 ![navigate](https://github.com/madeinouweland/electron-navigator/blob/master/wl.gif)